Nathannnn71/sealion-checkit/README.md

 Checkit ✓ (Sealion Scribe)

-Checkit is a single-page web app that helps teachers create essay assignments and review submissions with an Essay Checker experience using SEA-LION Singapore AI Model that supported multiple ASEAN countries lamguages (English, Bahasa Melayu, Thai etc.)
+Checkit is a single-page web app that helps teachers create essay assignments and review submissions with an Essay Checker experience using SEA-LION AI Singapore Model which supported multiple ASEAN countries languages (English, Bahasa Melayu, Thai etc.)
 Built with React + TypeScript + Vite, styled with Tailwind + shadcn/ui, and deployed to AWS S3 via a CI/CD pipeline.

 ✨ What It Does